sharpbrowser/SharpBrowser/README.md

 - To customize the tab size and tab colors, modify the `BrowserTabStyle` class.

-- To enable Javascript, WebGL, WebRTC, LocalStorage, Camera, modify the `BrowserConfig` class.
+- To enable Camera, Javascript, WebGL, WebRTC, WebMIDI, LocalStorage, modify the `BrowserConfig` class.

 - To register hotkeys for your own commands, modify the `MainForm.InitHotkeys` function.